apache/arrow/docs/source/java/memory.rst

 Applications should generally:

 * Use the BufferAllocator interface in APIs instead of RootAllocator.
-* Create one RootAllocator at the start of the program.
+* Create one RootAllocator at the start of the program and explicitly pass it when needed.
 * ``close()`` allocators after use (whether they are child allocators or the RootAllocator), either manually or preferably via a try-with-resources statement.